perturbo-code/perturbo-workshop-2023/Tutorial3/README.md

 export OMP_NUM_THREAD=4
 perturbo.x < pert.in > pert.out
 ```
-The output files are similar to `RTA` calculations.
+The output files are similar to `RTA` calculations, as explained in previous section.